ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-30.md

 ## Instructions
 After a successful reply (or error from the model call), ensure the validation area is still cleared and not showing an old error from a previous click.

+## ✅ Check
+1. Open your webpage in a browser
+2. Click Send without typing anything (should show validation error)
+3. Type a message and click Send (should work normally)
+4. Verify that the old validation error is gone and only the new AI response is visible
+5. Try clicking Send with empty input again - the validation error should appear fresh
+6. The validation area should not show multiple error messages or old errors

 ---

 **Next:** Level 31 - Test & Check